rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - searchFolderPath - System.String: Root path to search file inside FMD.
     - filenamePrefix - System.String: Filename prefix that should match.
 - Returns DiffResult.
-### searchiocs
-Intel search response.

-- There is a single argument of type list of System.Strings.
-- Returns SearchIntelResponse.
-### searchsnapmirrorcloud
-Search for a file within the SnapMirrorCloud

-Supported in v7.0+
-Search for a file within the SnapMirrorCloud.
-The search can use the full path prefix or the filename prefix.

-- There is a single argument of type SearchSnapMirrorCloudInput.
-- Returns SearchResponseListResponse.
-### searchvappfiles
-Search for a file in a vApp.

-- There are 3 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - input - SearchVappFilesInput: Fid of vApp and path to search for files.
-- Returns AppSearchResponseConnection.
-### searchvectordb
-Search VectorDB.

-- There is a single argument of type SearchVectorDBInput.
-- Returns SearchVectorDBReply.
-### serviceprovidermetadatafields
-- The serviceprovidermetadatafields subcommand takes no arguments.
-- Returns GetSPExplicitReply.
-### singleunifiedfeatureflag
-Evaluate the requested feature flag in the unified feature flag framework.

-- There is a single argument of type UnifiedFeatureFlagInput.
-- Returns UnifiedFeatureFlag.
-### skippediteminfo
-Gets skipped item information.

-- There are 2 arguments.
-    - workloadFid - System.String: Optional FID of the workload.
-    - snapshotFid - System.String: The ID of the snapshot.
-- Returns SkippedItemInfoResponse.
-### smtpconfiguration
-- The smtpconfiguration subcommand takes no arguments.
-- Returns GetSMTPConfigurationReply.
-### snapmirrorcloud
-A SnapMirror Cloud.

-- There is a single argument of type System.String.
-- Returns SnapMirrorCloud.
 ### snoozeddirectories
 Lists the snoozed directories for the account.